-Frequently asked questionsLink
+Frequently asked questions¶

 Can the sensors be placed outdoors?¶

 Can I make my own rainproof enclosure?¶

 Yes.
 The sensor has an independently configurable auxiliary bus at 3.3V with a SEEED Grove connector.
 The Bus has native support for I2C, but it can also be setup on firmware as a GPIO or UART.
 It can supply power up to 750mA, and it can be enabled or disabled by software.
+More info here

 If the sensor is working in network mode and at any time the network is not available, it will store the data on its internal memory and publish all the collected data as soon as the network is available again.

 Which external sensors can be added?¶

-How does the sensors record the data?¶
+How does the kit record the data?¶

 What networks does it support?¶

 The SCK supports Wi-Fi WEP, WPA/WPA2 and open networks that are common networks in domestic environments and small businesses.
 However, like many other embedded devices such as Apple TV® or Chromecast®, it does not support networks with captive portals such as those found in Airports and Hotels.
 Currently, it also does not WPA/WPA2 Enterprise networks such as EDUROAM.
 However, they will be supported in the future after a firmware updated.

-Currently, there is an android app available, but we are working to make the website fully mobile device friendly, so that no mobile phone app is required.
+Currently there is an android app available, but we are working to make the website fully mobile device friendly, so that no mobile phone app is required.
 We would rather focus the time of our small team on the kits themselves instead of maintaining apps.
 So our final aim is to be app free, but fully mobile friendly.

 How accurate are the measurements?¶

-With just one press of a button you can fully reset your sensor and configure it again using your account or a new one.
+Just by pressing the button you can fully reset your sensor and configure it again using your account or a new one.
 All your previous data will remain available on the platform as it was before the reset.

 What about using other wireless technologies?¶